 After the 2004-05 lockout, Gaustad wore his famous No. 28 and became a regular fixture in the middle of the ice.
 His faceoff ability and defensive prowess were appreciated.
 Most will remember him as No. 28 but very few will remember No. 60.

-We’ve reached the first of two current Sabres who wear unique numbers.
-Montour joined the team in 2018 in a near trade deadline deal with the Anaheim Ducks.
+Brandon Montour joined the team in 2018 in a near-trade deadline deal with the Anaheim Ducks.
 He most consistently wore No. 26 with the Ducks, and there was curiosity as to what number he would wear in Buffalo since Rasmus Dahlin already wore that number.

 #63: Tyler Ennis (2010-2017)

 Ennis will be a longtime favourite for Sabres fans.
-The diminutive forward made his way on to the NHL scene with the Sabres after being drafted 26th overall by the team in 2008.
+The diminutive forward made his way onto the NHL scene with the Sabres after being drafted 26th overall by the team in 2008.
 He gave the Sabres his best seasons.
 He was a leader on several bad teams and made the best of it.
-In 419 games with the team, he compiled 236 points, none more memorable than this one:
+In 419 games with the team, he compiled 236 points.

 Ennis has continued his career with the Minnesota Wild, Toronto Maple Leafs, Ottawa Senators and Oilers.
 A free agent at the end of the 2019-20 season, perhaps the Sabres should be reunited with their only No. 63 to add some depth offence.